dandes3/nachos/threads/README.txt

 | Nachos Project 1
 -------------------------------------------

 Compiled, edited, and modified as coursework for CSCI 444, at The College of William & Mary, Fall 2016.

 The formatting of this document depends on spaces that may be interpreted differently on different systems.
-  Please view in a basic text editor for best document interpretation.
+Please view in a rich text editor with wide window dimensions for best document interpretation.
+(The ascii art was a lot of work.)

 --------------------------------------------------------------------------------------------------------
   --------This code is provided as is and has been created strictly for educational purposes--------